Who is likely to need a full plan review?

 If you don’t expect any big life changes in the next 12 months, like starting study, work or starting school.

-For children under 7 years
+For children younger than 7

 The aim of early intervention is to provide support as early as possible to reduce the impact of a child's disability or developmental delay on their daily life.